petrosgks/Cyprus-DSA/README.md

 # Execution Instructions

-1. Extract the Project Files

-Extract all files from the provided .rar archive into a common folder.
+1. Put all the above files in a common folder

 2. Run the Simulation

    Navigate to the folder and execute:

    Using Python directly:

    python main_pyramses.py

    Or by double-clicking:

    Run the main_pyramses.py file from your file explorer.(Make sure the working directory is the same of the files)

 # Summary